microsoft/nni/docs/source/tutorials/pruning_speed_up.rst

 For PyTorch we can only replace modules, if functions in ``forward`` should be replaced, our current implementation does not work.
 One workaround is make the function a PyTorch module.

-If you want to speed up your own model which cannot supported by the current implementation, you need implement the replace function for module replacement, welcome to contribute.
+If you want to speedup your own model which cannot supported by the current implementation, you need implement the replace function for module replacement, welcome to contribute.

 Speedup Results of Examples